19hours/sg-statutes/Acts/Banking Act.md

 [1/2007]

-### Voluntary transfer of business
+### Conditions for transfer of business

-55B\.—(1) A transferor may transfer the whole or any part of its business (including its non-banking business) to a transferee which is licensed to carry on banking business in Singapore, if —
+55B\.—(1) A transferor may voluntarily transfer the whole or any part of its business (including its non-banking business) to a transferee which is licensed to carry on banking business in Singapore, if —

 (a) where the transferor is a bank incorporated in Singapore, the Minister has consented to the transfer or has certified that his consent is not required;